High-energy Neutrinos from the Inner Circumnuclear Region of NGC 1068: Abstract

 \section{Abstract}

 High-energy neutrinos are detected by the IceCube Observatory in the direction of NGC~1068, the archetypical type II Seyfert galaxy.
 The neutrino flux, surprisingly, is more than an order of magnitude higher than the $\gamma$-ray upper limits at measured TeV energy, posing tight constraints on the physical conditions of a neutrino production site.
 We report an analysis of the sub-millimeter, mid-infrared, and ultraviolet observations of the central $50$ pc of NGC~1068 and suggest that the inner dusty torus and the region where the jet interacts with the surrounding interstellar medium (ISM) may be a potential neutrino production site.
 Based on radiation and magnetic field properties derived from observations, we calculate the electromagnetic cascade of the $\gamma$-rays accompanying the neutrinos.
-Our model may explain the observed neutrino flux above $\sim 10$~TeV and contribute to 20\% of the neutrino flux at 3~TeV.
+When injecting protons with a hard spectrum, our model may explain the observed neutrino flux above $\sim 10$~TeV.
 It predicts a unique sub-TeV $\gamma$-ray component, which could be identified by a future observation.
 Jet-ISM interactions are commonly observed in the proximity of jets of both supermassive and stellar-mass black holes.
 Our results imply that such interaction regions could be $\gamma$-ray obscured neutrino production sites, which are needed to explain the IceCube diffuse neutrino flux.